-Many theories about personality and general psychology were developed long ago but still hold true today.
+Many of the theories about personality and general psychology were developed long ago but still hold today.
 Hippocrates, a Greek physician who lived from 460-370 BC, had a theory that connected the inner workings of the body to a person’s personality and behavior.
 He theorized that human feelings and behaviors are connected to an overload or depletion of body fluids that he called humors.

 This led to the development of the four temperament theory which was later generalized to characterize and identify four main personality types: sanguine, choleric, melancholic, and phlegmatic.
 While modern medicine has not found a biological link to the theories of Hippocrates, theorists continue to use the language of his early understanding of temperament to describe the different character traits of people today.[1]